epfl-ada/ada-2024-project-casiervert952/README.md

 20.12.2024 : Deadline Milestone 3

-#### Organization within the team 🔴🔴
+#### Organization within the team
-Alberto : Step x.1 & x.2
+Alberto : Step 4.3 & 4.4

-Daniel : Step
+Daniel : Step 4.1

-Fabian : Step
+Fabian : Step 5.2

-Samuel : Step
+Samuel : Step 4.2

-Vincent : Step
+Vincent : Step 5.1

-### Questions for TA
+#### Questions for TA

+Do you think that we went too large on the number of questions we want to answer or is it fine like this?